Breweries within The City of Pittsburgh & Allegheny County

 About this Work

-The intent of this work is to identify every brewery that operated in the City of Pittsburgh and the City of Allegheny, as together they make The City of Pittsburgh that we know today.
+The intent of this work is to identify every brewery that has ever operated in the City of Pittsburgh and the City of Allegheny, as together they make The City of Pittsburgh that we know today.
 Breweries outside the City of Pittsburgh and City of Allegheny, but within Allegheny County are included in a separate section in this work.
-Breweries outside Allegheny County may be mentioned in a brewery entry for historical reference and they are referenced in the Brewer’s Index but are not a part of this work.
+Breweries outside Allegheny County may be mentioned in a brewery entry for historical reference.
+They are noted in the Brewer’s Index but are not a part of this work.

 This work is constantly being revised as I continue to find new information or information that causes a revision.
 I am not sure how to indicate a revision other than the date at the top of each page.